SlowBA: An efficiency backdoor attack towards VLM-based GUI agents: Experiments

 \textbf{Triggering time consumption.} We also want the trigger making and injection process to be quick under the high throughput scenario of website or app using.
 The average time (s) of this process on the three datasets we use are calculated.
 It costs \textbf{2.06s} on Web, while on Desktop and Android, it costs only \textbf{0.13s} and \textbf{0.04s}.
 Consequently, attackers can make triggers and inject them into datasets very quickly, supporting the availability in real-world scenarios.

 \textbf{Real-world Experiment.} To study whether \texttt{SlowBA} can affect real-world applications, we focus on a scenario of buying train tickets.
 Specifically, we select the popular website \textit{12306.cn} and use the backdoored GUI-R1 as the agent.
 We inject a trigger described above onto the website.
-Details are in Appendix~\ref{appendix:real_world}.
+Details are in the supplementary material.
 Buying one ticket (clicking the train number, selecting seats, submitting the order) costs 15.47 seconds with the trigger, compared to 8.98 seconds without it.
-According to the news reports~\cite{news_1}, a little more latency can lead to no available tickets.
+According to many news reports, a little more latency can lead to no available tickets.
 This suggests the real threat of \texttt{SlowBA}.